 Updated edition, october 2007 “A gripping story.
 Griffin richly documents the Black Mafia’s organization, outreach and over-the-top badness.

-Black Caesar: The Rise and Disappearance of Frank Matthews, KingpinStrategic Media Books #ad - Black Caesar: The Rise and Disappearance of Frank Matthews, Kingpin #ad - This is the remarkable story of frank matthews, a charismatic drug kingpin from the late 1960s and 1980s who organized a huge criminal enterprise before jumping bail and 1973 with $15 million and a beautiful woman.
+Black Caesar: The Rise and Disappearance of Frank Matthews, KingpinStrategic Media Books #ad - This is the remarkable story of frank matthews, a charismatic drug kingpin from the late 1960s and 1980s who organized a huge criminal enterprise before jumping bail and 1973 with $15 million and a beautiful woman.
 Nicknamed black caesar, Matthews has never been seen again in what has become one of organized crimes most intriguing mysteries.

 Black caesaris a 2013 usa best book Award Winner in the True Crime: Non-Fiction category.